-Enjoy an Evening Food and Wine Walking Tour in Trendy Trastevere
+Enjoy a Food and Wine Walking Tour in Trendy Trastevere

-DAY 3: Transfer to Vieste with Visit to Hadrian’s Villa in Tivoli
+Day 3: Visit to Hadrian’s Villa in Tivoli and Arrival in Vieste

-DAY 4: Cruise along the Coast of the Gargano and Pasta-making Class
+Day 4: Private Boat Tour along the Coast of the Gargano

 This is the day of your boat cruise along the craggy Gargano Coast, the “spur” on the Italian boot.
 There are picture-perfect coves, hidden grottos, and unusual rock formations that make this coastline unforgettable.
-We’ll return to Vieste for a pasta-making demonstration and lunch, followed by plenty of time to wander through the town or simply luxuriate on the beach.
+You'll return to Vieste for lunch followed by plenty of time to wander through the town or simply luxuriate on the beach.

-DAY 5: Arrival in Matera with Visit to Alberobello
+DAY 5: Visit Alberobello and Arrival in Matera

-With your guide, you'll head off the traveled road through Puglia into the Basilicata region, with a stop to learn about and sample some local wines, meats, and cheeses.
+With your driver, you'll head off the traveled road through Puglia into the Basilicata region, with a stop to learn about and sample some local wines, meats, and cheeses.
 In Alberobello, you will explore cone-shaped stone "trulli," centuries-old houses that are still inhabited.
 Then it's on to the town of Matera, perched upon a rocky outcropping which includes one of the world’s most unique neighborhoods — the Sassi — comprised of ancient stone and cave dwellings that look like, and actually have been, movie sets.

 Day 6: Introductory Walking Tour of Matera

-You will drive into the Campania region and tour an organic water buffalo farm that produces the prized local specialty, mozzarella di bufala, then enjoy a gourmet lunch including (you guessed it) fresh buffalo mozzarella.
-After lunch you’ll continue to Paestum, which includes an awe-inspiring lineup of ancient Greek temples — the best-preserved collection in Europe, and that includes Greece.
+Your driver will accompany you into the Campania region for a visit to an organic water buffalo farm that produces the prized local specialty, mozzarella di bufala.
+You'll then enjoy a gourmet lunch including (you guessed it) fresh buffalo mozzarella.
+After lunch you’ll continue to Paestum where your guide will show you the awe-inspiring lineup of ancient Greek temples — the best-preserved collection in Europe, and that includes Greece.
 From here you'll head to the dramatic Amalfi Coast and the city of Sorrento.

 Day 8: Let the Coast Awaken Your Spirit